ShiningLab/Recurrent-Text-Editing/README.md

 # Recurrent-Text-Editing

-This repository is for the paper *Recurrent Inference in Text Editing*.
+This repository is for the paper **Recurrent Inference in Text Editing** published on the *Findings of the 2020 Conference on Empirical Methods in Natural
+ Language Processing*.

 ## Methods
 + End2end